soz-live/.github/profile/README.md

 A CAD extension, written in Lisp.

-**SOZ-LIVE** is a collection of over 2600 Lisp routines, and around 30,000 lines of code, that combine to create a uniform approach to using and coding within CAD packages such as BricsCAD and AutoCAD.
+**SOZ-LIVE** is a collection of over 2600 Lisp routines, and around 30,000 lines of code, that combine to create a uniform approach to drafting, modelling and coding within CAD packages such as BricsCAD and AutoCAD.

 ## SOZ - Scripted ObjectZ